 Roger and Jennifer believe in Tikkun Olam and through community engagment are helping repair and restore the world.

-Dr. Jennifer M. Betham-Lang holds a Doctorate in Ministry in Messianic Judaism.
-As well, she holds an M.Litt from St. Andrews University in Bible in the Contemporary World.
-Dr. Betham-Lang is a military chaplain for the New Zealand Defence force, author of two books in Messianic Jewish studies, a chaplaincy research supervisor for Avondale College in Australia, and congregational leader.
-She is also trained in clinical pastoral education (CPE), Applied Suicide Intervention Skills Training (ASIST), Critical Incident Situation Management (CISM), and Pastoral Disaster Care.
+Dr. J Lang holds a Doctorate in Ministry in Mashiach Judaism and holds an M.Litt from St. Andrews University in Bible in the Contemporary World.
+Dr. Lang is a military chaplain for the New Zealand Defence force, author of two books in Mashiach-Jewish studies, a chaplaincy research supervisor for Avondale College in Australia, and congregational leader.
+Dr Lang has also trained in Clinical Pastoral Education (CPE), Applied Suicide Intervention Skills Training (ASIST), Critical Incident Situation Management (CISM), and Pastoral Disaster Care.
 With a passion for serving God by serving others, she is also a mother of three and the wife and ministry team-mate of Roger Lang.
 In addition, she also seeks to fight anti-semitism and enjoys helping Christians discover more of the exciting Jewish roots of their own Christianity.

 Q5.
 How authentically Jewish is Bnai Tikkun?

 A5.
 Very Jewish.
 The intent of the group is to allow all levels of Jewish understanding to have the freedom of self-expression.
 The groups are based on love and compassion allowing a non-judgmental expression of their faith.